 As a bespoke kitchen design company, we can make cabinets to fit your ceilings if they are unusually high.
 This is especially useful if you have 10 foot ceilings.

-Budgeting for modern floor to ceiling kitchen cabinets
+How much do floor to ceiling kitchen cabinets cost?

 With ceiling details, what's important to you?